SAP-samples/cloud-objectstore-java-sample/README.md

 •	The application provides RESTful endpoints to upload, download, delete and list files.

-•	It calls jclouds library's API endpoints to perform the above operations on the files in Object Store Service. jclouds abstracts the code to perform these operation on the different providers like AWS S3, Google Cloud Storage, OpenStack Swift.
+•	It calls jclouds library's API endpoints to perform the above operations on the files in Object Store Service. jclouds abstracts the code to perform these operation on the different providers like AWS S3, Google Cloud Storage.

 ## Architecture